shcaba/Sebastes_melanops_WA/Document/_main.knit.md

 ## Recruitment{-}

 Recruitment is informed by the data and estimated from 1970s to 2017, before and after which it is assumed taken from the stock-recruit relationship (Table \ref{tab:recrES} and Figure \ref{fig:es-recruits}).
 The highest recruitment years occurred in 2000, 2008, and 2011.
 The large 2008 and 2011 year classes, as well as several above average year classes in the mid 2000s to early 2010s, contributed to the recent increase in Black Rockfish biomass.
 Recruitment is informed mostly by the composition data.
-While the Black Rockfish stock has been reduced to levels that theoretically would provide some information on how recruitment compensation changes across spawning biomass levels (i.e., inform the steepness parameter), the assessment model could not adequately estimate a reasonable steepness parameter given that most of the data was collected after the major decline and/or did not show much contrast.
+While the Black Rockfish stock has been reduced to levels that theoretically would provide some information on how recruitment compensation changes across spawning biomass levels (i.e., inform the steepness parameter), the assessment model could not adequately estimate a reasonable steepness parameter given that most of the data was collected after the major decline in the spawning output and/or did not show much contrast.
 Thus, recruitment is based on a fixed assumption about steepness ($h$ = 0.72) and recruitment variability ($\sigma_R$ = 0.6).

 \input{tex_tables/c_Recr_ES.tex}